ibadra/resume-template/README.md

 # Resume Template

-Resume template coded and designed with CSS3.
+Resume template coded with HTML5 and CSS3.
 Pure CSS positioning was used to create the layout.
 \
 &nbsp;